MrIdrisAbdulrahman/certified-aws-devops-professional/06-security-and-compliance/waf.md

 ## Enhance CloudFront Origin Security with AWS WAF and AWS Secrets Manager

-- Use case: Only the traffic coming from CloudFront should be allow to the ALB
+- Use case: Only the traffic coming from CloudFront should be allowed to the ALB

 ![CloudFront Origin Security with AWS WAF and AWS Secrets Manager](images/cloudfront-origin-security-with-waf.png)